Frequently Asked Questions

 What do I need to do before I am permitted to come to campus?

-In order to enter to the Law School building, every student, faculty, and staff member must be compliant with the University's COVID-19 vaccine requirement and must sign an attestation form affirming that you will comply with safety precautions.
+In order to enter to the Law School building, every student, faculty, and staff member must be compliant with the University's COVID-19 vaccine requirement.

 Will there be a mandatory quarantine at the start of classes for those attending in-person?